 Towering grain elevators.
 Soaring cliffs.
 A water lily-filled marsh.
 A 19th century lighthouse.
 The Big Ditch itself.
 These are just a few of the scenic views that await the intrepid kayaker in Buffalo.
 There’s never been a better time to grab a boat, a couple paddles and a life jacket and take to the water.
-It’s a socially-distancing pastime, great exercise and sure to relieve the stress of the unprecedented times we’re all living through.
+It’s a favorite pastime, great exercise and sure way to beat the late spring and summer heat.
 A word of caution: remember the sunscreen and always wear a life vest.

 Here are seven VBN-vetted kayaking spots arranged by their proximity to downtown Buffalo.
 Rental kayaks are available at four of the locations.

 Mutual Riverfront Park, 41 Hamburg St., Buffalo

 Located in Buffalo’s Old First Ward this launch site offers up the prospect of Elevator Alley as soon as your boat touches the water.
 You could just sit there and stare and it would be a pretty cool experience.
 But don’t linger.
 Paddle up river and take in the abandoned Cargill’s and Concrete Central grain elevators and the railroad bridges that still carry freight and Amtrak trains on a daily basis.
 While it gets quite busy at the launch spot, the upstream riverfront that was once part of America’s largest inland port is now a surprisingly peaceful home to white-tailed deer, blue heron and red-tailed hawks.